Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 2) Back Up Your Data

-You should regularly back up any and every kind of important data your business handles, including:
+You should regularly back up every kind of data your business handles, including:

-These backups should be reliable, complete and quickly recoverable.
-Meeting those standards is virtually impossible unless you implement a 360-degree business continuity and disaster recovery (BC/DR) solution like Datto SIRIS.
-(Check Datto pricing for your organization.)
+Your backups should be reliable, complete and quickly recoverable.
+Today, that means deploying a 360-degree business continuity and disaster recovery (BC/DR) solution like Datto SIRIS.
+(Check Datto SIRIS pricing for your organization.)

 3) Replicate Data to the Cloud